 It's not common to successfully quit smoking by stopping immediately.
 Most people who quit "cold turkey" end up smoking again.
 Nicotine addiction can require gradual tapering to avoid withdrawal symptoms.
 It's hard, but the benefits of quitting are well worth it.

 Nicotine withdrawal can cause restlessness, depression, and can lead to frustration.
 Cravings can be overwhelming.
-Nicotine replacement treatments including nicotine gum, patches, and lozenges can help.
+Quit smoking products include nicotine replacement treatments like nicotine gum, patches, and lozenges.
 Do not smoke while using nicotine replacements.

 Discuss nicotine replacement with your doctor.
 There are prescription medications that can reduce the craving for cigarettes and reduce withdrawal symptoms.

 Friends and family can encourage and support you while you are quitting smoking.
 Some find support groups and/or counselors helpful.
 Behavioral therapy is often used with success.
 When these methods are combined with nicotine replacement therapy, your odds of success in quitting can increase.